 Even in the United States, with its stable two-party system, Nokken (2000: 421) identified 20 members serving in the House and Senate from 1947 to 1994 who changed their parties while in office-16 switching from Democratic to Republican.
 This steady erosion of Democratic representation helped the Republicans-the decided minority party in Congress following World War II-gain strength until they won control in the 1994 election.
-In a celebrated reversal of the trend, one moderate Republican Senator switched to independent in 2001 when the Senate was equally split between the parties.
+In a celebrated reversal of the trend, one moderate Republican Senator (Jim Jeffords of Vermont) switched to independent in 2001 when the Senate was equally split between the parties.
 He then voted with the Democrats to choose the Senate's leaders, giving the Democrats control of the chamber under Republican President George Bush.
-After Nicolas Sarkozy defeated the Socialist candidate in the spring of 2007 and became President of France, several high-ranking Socialists (not all of whom were deputies) left their party to become officials in Sarkozy's center-right government led by his Union for a Popular Movement (UMP).
-An Internet encyclopedia (Wikipedia, 2007) even offers lists of British and Canadian legislators through history who have crossed the floor.
+After Nicolas Sarkozy defeated the Socialist (not all were deputies) left their party to become officials in Sarkozy's center-right government led by his Union for a Popular Movement (UMP).
+An Internet encyclopedia (Wikipedia, 2009) even offers lists of British and Canadian legislators through history who have crossed the floor.
 So party switching occurs in western democracies, even in modern times.